 Firstly, what is diabetes?
 Wikipedia defines it as ” a group of metabolic disorders in which there are high blood sugar levels over a prolonged period.”
 Secondly, what are some of the lifestyle causes that contribute to the onset of Type 2 Diabetes?
 According to Wikipedia, which lists numerous references, a few of the causes are obesity, physical inactivity, and poor nutrition/diet.

 I’m a firm believer in preventing lifestyle diseases through weight training and proper dietary supplementation.
 Maximizing nutriton with exercise is a key factor in preventing, and even reversing, many ailments.
 In my post, ‘focus on health, not the scale’, I highlight the importance of weight training and dietary supplementing as a way to improve one’s health.
 Many of the articles and clinical studies list losing weight, and rightfully so, as a major factor in reversing Type 2 Diabetes.
 Too often, though, many people solely focus on losing weight and neglect good nutrition and proper dietary supplementation.
 If being slender is a sign of good health, why are there many slender people with lifestyle diseases such as Type 2 Diabetes, hypertension, etc.?
 Don’t worry, or focus entirely, on losing weight.
 The toning/body compositioning, weight management, strengthening, improved circulation, a stronger heart, and many other benefits will develop over a period of time.
-See my post on what exercises to do in the gym and get started, if you haven’t already, on improving one’s health.
+See my posts on ‘what exercises to do in the gym’ as well as ‘short video clips’ and get started, if you haven’t already, on improving one’s health.

 **Articles/studies referring to the reversal of Type 2 Diabetes: